What to Do Beyond Your Hotel in Antigua

 Nature lovers flock to St Lucia, divers and windsurfers to Grand Cayman, but a certain crowd will always be drawn to Antigua, and not only in order to flop on its wide selection of beaches.
 With the exciting proposal of a whole week away in paradise, I was determined to find out why.

 Driving round the island I was astonished by the contrast of scenery which varies enormously from the more level north of the island with its lush canopies of rainforest to the mountainous south.
-To the east, Nonsuch bay is ideal for those inclined to partake in sailing, kitesurfing, windsurfing and all forms of active water sports, snorkeling and surfing.
+To the east, Nonsuch bay is ideal for those inclined to partake in sailing, kitesurfing, windsurfing and all forms of active water sports, snorkelling and surfing.
 The bay, a two square mile area of enclosed water, is protected from the open sea by a barrier reef and is graced by consistently gentle trade winds year-round.

 After all the excitement it was time for some R&R so we headed to ‘Dennis’’, a bay house bar and restaurant with a bohemian feel in the most laid back setting on the beach.
 We devoured Dennis’ fish specials of lobster, tapilar, shrimp and red snapper before taking a dip in the turquoise waters below, virgin mojito in hand.

-Day two took us further along the south coast to the yachting paradise of English harbor where the Royal Navy established its base of operations for the area during the eighteenth century.
-With lots of restaurants to choose from, our incredibly knowledgeable guide Joel had a special place on his list, Trappas restaurant, within walking distance of the harbor and which his family has been visiting for generations.
+Day two took us further along the south coast to the yachting paradise of English harbour where the Royal Navy established its base of operations for the area during the eighteenth century.
+With lots of restaurants to choose from, our incredibly knowledgeable guide Joel had a special place on his list, Trappas restaurant, within walking distance of the harbour and which his family has been visiting for generations.
 All starters and mains on the menu are priced the same and with an incredibly relaxed atmosphere we all felt instantly at home and indulged in homemade hummus, ceviche, grilled fish and their famous breaded calamari as well as delicious west Indian curries and steak.
 Trappas have an excellent selection of European and New World wines and, of course, we were presented with a selection of dark rums to aid the digestion!

 After spending the afternoon visiting the nearby hotels, we hastened to catch our ride up to Shirley Heights just before sunset.
 I had high expectations, and not just for the views from 490 feet high.
 One of the most popular attractions on the island, and once a military lookout, the little bar and restaurant has been hosting a local party every Sunday night for the last three decades.
 Greeted by the most charismatic of steel bands (I was treated to a dance with the 85-year-old conductor during his performance), we mingled with the entertaining crown which included local multigenerational families, little tots dancing around until giddy, completely charmed tourists and even a Premier league footballer!
 An occasion to get in touch with the soul of the island whilst dancing the night away under the stars.